DataTalksClub/project-of-the-week/2022-11-16-recommenders-2.md

 ### Day 3 (19 November, Saturday)

 * Compare the recommender systems you created (Content based and Collaborative filtering) using the metrics that you selected.
+* Come up with a conclusion why both recommender systems are different and write about it.
 * Push your changes to GitHub.
 * Share your progress in Slack and on social media.